TheTechAngle/TheTechAngle.github.io/_posts/VPCs.md

 #### 2) Subnets
+* A subnet cannot be spread over more than one availability zone.
-A subnet is a logical container within a VPC that holds your EC2 instances, to control and organize your internet access and control.
+* A subnet is a logical container within a VPC that holds your EC2 instances, to control and organize your internet access and control.
-Once an instance is launched into a subnet, you can't move it.
+* Once an instance is launched into a subnet, you can't move it.
 You will need to terminate it and create a new one.
+* You need to explicitly enable public ipv4 to allow EC2 instances within to be assigned public ip addresses
 * Subnet CIDR blocks - The CIDR block for your subnet has to be a subset of your VPC primary or secondary CIDR block.
 They can't overlap and cannot be changed, and it cannot have more than one CIDR block.
 The first four and last IP addresses are reserved by AWS.
 For example if your CIDR block is 172.16.100.0/16, then 172.16.100.0-172.16.100.3 and 172.16.100.255 will be reserved.

+* Bastion host - an EC2 instance in a public subnet used to ssh into an EC2 instance in a private subnet

 ##### Availability Zones